Clothing: Recycling

-It is estimated that 80 billion to 150 billion garments are produced annually.
+It is estimated that 80-150 billion garments are produced annually.
 Used, unwearable clothing can be repurposed for quilts, rags, rugs, bandages, and many other household uses.
 Neutral colored or undyed cellulose fibers can be recycled into paper.
 In Western societies, used clothing is often thrown out or donated to charity (such as through a clothing bin).
 It is also sold to consignment shops, dress agencies, flea markets, and in online auctions.
-Also, used clothing often is collected on an industrial scale to be sorted and shipped for re-use in poorer countries.
-Globally, used clothes are worth $4 billion, with the U.S. as the leading exporter at $575 million.
+Also, used clothing is often collected on an industrial scale for sorting and shipment to poorer countries for reuse.
+Globally, used clothing is worth $4 billion, with the U.S. the leading exporter at $575 million.

 Synthetics, which come primarily from petrochemicals, are not renewable or biodegradable.

-Excess inventory of clothing is sometimes destroyed to preserve brand value.
+Excess clothing inventory is sometimes destroyed to preserve brand value.

 Global trade

 EU member states imported €166 billion of clothes in 2018; 51% came from outside the EU (€84 billion).
 EU member states exported €116 billion of clothes in 2018, including 77% to other EU member states.

 According to the World Trade Organization (WTO) report, the value of global clothing exports in 2022 reached US$790.1 billion, up 10.6% from 2021.
-China is the world's largest clothing exporter, with a value of US$178.4 billion, accounting for 22.6% of the global market share.
+China is the world's largest clothing exporter, with exports valued at US$178.4 billion, accounting for 22.6% of the global market share.
 Next are Bangladesh (US$40.8 billion), Vietnam (US$39.8 billion), India (US$36.1 billion), and Turkey (US$29.7 billion).

 In Vietnam, clothing exports continue to be one of the leading export sectors, contributing significantly to the export turnover and economic growth of the country.
 According to the General Department of Customs of Vietnam, the value of Vietnam's clothing exports in 2022 reached US$39.8 billion, up 14.2% from 2021.
 Of which, clothing exports to the United States reached US$18.8 billion, accounting for 47.3% of the market share; exports to the EU reached US$9.8 billion, accounting for 24.6% of the market share.